HistoryThis section has been translated automatically.

 LiteratureThis section has been translated automatically.

-- Feyrter F (1955) On the relationships between Abt-Letterer-Siweschen disease, eosinophilic bone granuloma (eosinophilic granulomatosis) and Hand-Schüller-Christian disease.
+- Feyrter F (1955) On the relations between Abt-Letterer-Siwe disease, eosinophilic granuloma of bone (eosinophilic granulomatosis), and Hand-Schüller-Christian disease.
 Medical, Stuttgart: 1019-1025

 - Letterer E (1924) Aleukemic reticulosis.
 A contribution to the proliferative diseases of the reticuloendothelial apparatus.
 Frankf Zschr Path 30: 377

-- Siwe SA (1933) Reticuloendotheliosis, a new clinical picture among hepatosplenomegaly Zschr Pediatrics 55: 212
+- Siwe SA (1933) Reticuloendotheliosis, a new clinical picture among hepatosplenomegaly.
+Zschr Pediatr 55: 212

-Outgoing links (12)Antibiotics; Cytostatics (overview); Dyskeratosis follicularis; Glucocorticosteroids; Glucorticosteroids topical; Haemophagocytic lymphohistiocytosis, familial; Langerhans cell histiocytosis (overview); Leukemias of the skin; Papel; Scale; ...
+Outgoing links (12)Antibiotics; Cytostatics (overview); Dyskeratosis follicularis; Glucocorticosteroids; Glucorticosteroids topical; Haemophagocytic lymphohistiocytosis familial; Langerhans cell histiocytosis (overview); Leukemia cutis; Papel; Scale ; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.